Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Results and Analysis

 We observe that the accuracy of the CIM-QSCI algorithm decreases with longer interatomic distances, as shown in the lower panels of Figure ~\ref{fig:CIM_QSCI_N2_Results}.
 The error in CIM-QSCI increases until it plateaus at around 1.4 \AA~and 1.8 \AA~for the emulator and hardware results, respectively.
 This is because, as the interatomic distance increases, the correlation energy also increases until the bond-dissociation limit.
 At the point that the correlation energy peaks, the overlap between the Hartree-Fock wavefunction (the initial state) and the true ground state wavefunction will be smallest.
 Hence, the CIM-QSCI algorithm performs worse because its success depends on this overlap.
 In addition, as the correlation energy increases, the number of determinants needed to recover the true ground-state wavefunction will increase, meaning that the size of the subspace Hamiltonian will need to be larger.
 The average error for the CIM-QSCI with 40\%, 60\%, and 80\% of the full-sized Hamiltonian on the emulator was 0.045, 0.019, and 0.0041 Hartree, respectively, whilst on the quantum hardware it was 0.014, 0.0050, and 0.0016 Hartree, respectively.
 Most of these average error results are slightly above chemical accuracy, which reflects the capabilities of current NISQ hardware, which we expect to improve as the technology matures.

 For the results using the (10,10) active space, the CIM-QSCI algorithm, using 80\% of the full-sized Hamiltonian, performs slightly better than the LUCJ-SQD result, particularly for larger interatomic distances.
 This could be due to the LUCJ-SQD algorithm using excitation functions from CCSD calculations, which have been shown to fail at large interatomic distances.
+In addition, the size of the subspace Hamiltonian for LUCJ-SQD was set to 50\% which is smaller than the 80\% CIM-QSCI work presented here.